World’s largest virtual agentic engineering & quality conference

 6. Puppeteer

-Puppeteer is a Node.js library that allows you to control a headless Chrome or Chromium web browser.
-In simpler terms, it lets you write programs that automate tasks within the Chrome browser, like filling out forms or clicking buttons on a website.
+Puppeteer is a Node.js library that gives you a high-level API to control Chrome or Firefox over the DevTools Protocol or WebDriver BiDi.
+It lets you write programs that automate tasks within the browser, like filling out forms or clicking buttons on a website.

 Prerequisites for Installation